adcondev/my-learning-notes/RED2000/NOTES.md

 - I made breaking changes in the Weight Scale Daemon.
 Service and installer have now two versions: local and remote.
 Local version is for local use only, it does not expose any network interface.
 Remote version exposes a WebSocket interface for remote clients to connect and get scale data.
 I designed a better HTML to interact with the WebSocket server, it receives initial configuration data, and changes can be made through the WebSocket connection without reloading as it has a button to send new configuration data.
 As for the installer, a flag is used to select which service binary to embed.
 For its TUI i used Bubble Tea and its components, it is interactive and user-friendly, it has a local version which is clearly different in colors from the production one.
 - Documentation was written for the Weight Scale Daemon and its installer.
 It includes installation instructions, configuration options, and usage examples.
 Has 2 main parts, the Dev Guide and the User Guide.

+- Today i will make a combination of the websocket-serial service, but instead of a weight scale, it will be a POS printer.
+I will start from the lastest version of pos-printer package, so i have a clean start.
+From here, i will need:
+- The tech stack
+  - Frontend: HTML, (minimal) CSS, JavaScript.
+Simple, no frameworks.
+Textbox to write text, button to send it.
+As page is reloaded when connecting, initial configuration data will be sent through a form, and will have the option to be changed through the websocket connection.
+Very similar to `service.go` in the weight scale daemon.
+  - WebSocket server: Go, Gorilla WebSocket package.
+Simple, and very similar to the weight scale daemon.
+It will receive text from the frontend and send it to the printer through the pos-printer package(most basic commands, print and cut at most).
+Finally, it will return an acknowledgment to the frontend.
+No complex additional logic, just like the one in `service.go`, just a simple echo server with printing capabilities.
+No extra consideration with printing timeouts or buffering, as it is a prototype.
+  - POS printer: pos-printer package, based on the `windows.go` example.
+It will use the latest version of the package, with recently mechanical control commands.
+It will be a simple implementation that uses the `escpos.print.Text()` and `escpos.mechanical.Cut()` commands.
+  - An extra prototype feature inside a there will be a button to that triggers and endpoint to get the devices in COM ports.
+This will be useful for the user to know which port to use for the printer.
+And just for show purposes, the endpoint will return a JSON with the list of COM ports.
+The frontend will display them in a simple list.
+- I worked in the last implementations, i started with the frontend, then the websocket server and finally the pos-printer usage as handlers.
+First, i will communicate HTML textboxes to server logs.
+- Check Grafana, useSend, Portainer, Watchtower, Evolution API, GOWA, Minio, BookStack.

 ---

 ## 🎯 **Current Focus Areas**